fabric8io/fabric8/fabric/fabric8-karaf/src/main/resources/distro/fabric/import/fabric/profiles/example/camel/twitter.profile/ReadMe.md

 You can configure which keyword(s) to use for the twitter search by editing the properties file `io.fabric8.examples.camel.twitter.properties` for the key `twitter.keywords`.
 By default the value is set to `camel`.

 You can search for multiple keyword(s) using comma as or, and space as and.
-For example to search for camel or fuse, you can define the property as:
+For example to search for camel or fabric, you can define the property as:

-    twitter.search=camel,fuse
+    twitter.search=camel,fabric

 The search syntax is documented from twitter [here](https://support.twitter.com/articles/71577-using-advanced-search).